Helioviewer-Project/JHelioviewer-SWHV/docs/fits-volume-data.md

 - is available only in JHV's orthographic 3D view;
 - uses trilinear texture filtering;
-- renders a fixed grayscale emission/opacity mapping;
+- maps normalized values through a user-selectable JHV color table;
 - treats the unit solar sphere as opaque and stops integration when a ray reaches it;
 - uses premultiplied-alpha accumulation;
 - does not write depth for the translucent volume;
 - applies small output dithering to reduce visible display banding;
+- provides a global layer-opacity control which multiplies the final premultiplied RGBA result;
-- has no producer-controlled transfer function, color map, clipping range, or opacity curve yet.
+- has no producer-controlled transfer function, clipping range, or opacity curve yet.

 These limitations make producer-side scalar preparation important.
 A general physical cube with a large dynamic range will usually need a deliberate transform—linear, logarithmic, or another domain-appropriate mapping—before